Jim Karahalios: Political career

-Candidacy
+Candidacies for public office

 In November 2018, Karahalios ran for the presidency of the Ontario Progressive Conservative Party and later filed a lawsuit against the party after his defeat, alleging the election process was manipulated, election rules were breached and that ballot boxes were allegedly stuffed in order to elect his competitor, Brian Patterson, who was endorsed by Doug Ford.

 In January 2020, Karahalios announced he was running in the 2020 Conservative Party of Canada leadership election.
 By March 19, 2020, he was the third candidate in the race to raise the $300,000 in donations and 3,000 endorsement signatures the party required to have his name added to the ballot.
-On March 20, 2020, the party disqualified Karahalios from the race.
-On May 20, 2020, Superior Court Justice Paul Perell ruled Karahalios could re-enter the race but before Karahalios could pay the additional $100,000 fine imposed on him by the party's leadership committee, the party disqualified Karahalios from the race a second time due to accusations of racism in his promotional materials.
+On March 20, 2020, the party disqualified Karahalios from the race due to accusations of anti-Islamic bigotry over a mass-distributed letter targeting Erin O'Toole's campaign chair Walied Soliman, a Toronto corporate lawyer who is Muslim.
+The letter accused O’Toole of promoting Sharia law by having Soliman on his campaign.

+On May 20, 2020, Superior Court Justice Paul Perell quashed the party’s initial disqualification of Karahalios because the decision was made by a subcommittee that didn’t have the authority to do so.
+However, the decision left open the possibility of the party’s 18-member leadership election organizing committee (LEOC) taking up the matter and choosing to disqualify Karahalios through the proper means, which it did a few days later.